damian-andrzej/flaskApp-sqlite-to-postgres-migration/README.md

  1. *Registration process*

-    Dont need to strugle as ORM driver makes most work for us.
+    Dont need to strugle much as ORM driver makes most work for us.
 We need only to point specific method to execute.

 ```python
 @app.route('/register', methods=['GET', 'POST'])